microsoft/mu_crypto_release/Readme.rst

 While performing the Basecore integration:

-1) Squash any previous "Generate Basecore CryptoBin packaging files" commits into the primary '[Binary Crypto]' commit (see `generate-packaging-files`_ for details on these commits)

-   - The '[Binary Crypto]' commit is currently here, but hash will change:
-   - edd8e20089 ("[Binary Crypto] The New BCOP in CryptoPkg (details below)", 2020-03-24)

-2) Disable the ``edk2-basecrypto-driver-bin`` extdep until a new release can be generated for this integration
+1) Disable the ``edk2-basecrypto-driver-bin`` extdep until a new release can be generated for this integration

    - In the file ``CryptoPkg/Driver/Bin/BaseCryptoDriver_ext_dep.json``: